FAQ

 There are a number of safety features in place around the University, including emergency phones and foot patrol.
 If you need assistance to get to your vehicle, please Contact Campus Safety

-When you add a licence plate to your account or pay for parking for a vehicle you assume responsibility of that vehicle and all future infractions incurred.
+When you add a license plate to your account or pay for parking for a vehicle you are claiming responsibility for that vehicle and all future infractions, fees, and damages that it may incur.

-Anything obstructing a licence plate, including plate covers, are illegal in Ontario.
+Anything obstructing a license plate, including plate covers, are illegal in Ontario.

 Obstructed plates are subject to ticketing at Brock University.

-The department receives no funding for its operations.
-Revenue derived from parking fees offset costs associated with the construction, maintenance, and administration of campus parking facilities and operations AND any and all surplus is invested back into Brock University for other, non-revenue generating services.
+All revenue generated from Parking Services is used to first offset costs associated with the construction, maintenance, administration, and operations of campus parking facilities AND all remaining surplus is contributed back into Brock University for other services that do not charge fees.

-Loading zones are used to load/unload materials from your vehicle.
+Loading zones are used to load/unload materials to/from your vehicle.
 They are not to be used as parking spaces.
 Follow these simple procedures to ensure you do not receive a ticket:

 • Never leave your vehicle unattended.

-• If you must leave your vehicle unattended, leave your four-way flashers on.
-This will inform our Enforcement Ambassadors you are loading/unloading.
+• If you must leave your vehicle unattended, leave your four-way flashers on and return to your vehicle within 15 minutes.

-• Vehicles will be ticketed if there is no loading/unloading activity at the vehicle within five minutes of the arrival of Enforcement Ambassador.
+• Vehicles will be ticketed if there is no loading/unloading activity at the vehicle within fifteen minutes.

 If you have a question that isn’t listed above, please Contact Us